 In recent years, experts have become increasingly concerned by the potential effects of high concentrations of PFAS on human health.
-Learn more about PFAS at www.michigan.gov/pfasresponse.
+The state formed the Michigan PFAS Action Response Team (MPART), which is a unique, multi-agency proactive approach for coordinating state resources to address PFAS contamination.
+Learn more at www.michigan.gov/pfasresponse.

 PFAS Contamination and Local Waterbodies (lakes, rivers, and streams)

-It is still safe to swim, boat, and enjoy recreation on the Huron River!
+It is still safe to swim, boat, and enjoy water recreation - but avoid foam!

 If you’re concerned about your well water, our Environmental Health staff can provide personalized information and guidance.
 Give them a call at 734-222-3800.